adamkurth/reborn_dev/README.md

 This is a python package for x-ray diffraction data analysis and simulations under the Born approximation.
-The documentation for bornagain is found here: https://rkirian.gitlab.io/bornagain
+The documentation for reborn is found here: https://rkirian.gitlab.io/reborn